Heisenberg's uncertainty principle in the PTOLEMY project: a theory update: Time scales, length scales and relevant degrees of freedom

 \section{Time scales, length scales and relevant degrees of freedom}

-Let us now discuss the interplay between the different scales present in the problem at hand.
-This discussion will partially overlap with what presented in~\cite{Nussinov:2021zrj}.
+Let us now qualitatively discuss the role of additional degrees of freedom and the interplay between the different scales present in the problem at hand.
+This discussion will partially overlap with what was presented in~\cite{Nussinov:2021zrj}.

-Two distinct physical effects need to be taken into account when considering the presence of the multiple degrees of freedom in a substrate accommodating the radioactive isotope: \begin{enumerate} \item \emph{Initial state effects.} Quasi-particle degrees of freedom, present before the decay, will affect the experimental resolution through their thermal and zero-point motion, which contribute to the broadening of the initial tritium momentum. \item \emph{Final state effects.} The process of radioactive decay may create one or several quasi-particle excitations such as a phonons, electron-hole pairs or plasmons.
-Each of them subtracts a fraction of energy from the electron and, being indistinguishable instances, causes further broadening. \end{enumerate}

-The first effect can be illustrated by considering the situation of a tritium atom chemically attached to a carbon atom in a free-standing graphene, as also discussed in~\cite{Nussinov:2021zrj}.
+As mentioned in Section~\ref{sec:nutshell}, initial state effects are due both to the particular state in which the tritium atom is, as well as to the presence of additional degrees of freedom, most notably, phonons.
+Consider the situation of a tritium atom chemically attached to a carbon atom in a free-standing graphene, as also discussed in~\cite{Nussinov:2021zrj}.
 Since the tritium is four times lighter than the carbon, we can neglect its effect on the vibrational spectrum of the lattice.
 The velocity of the tritium atom can be written as $\bm{v}_\text{T} = \bm{v}_\text{C} + \bm{v}_\text{TC}$, where $\bm{v}_\text{C}$ is the velocity of the carbon, and $\bm{v}_\text{TC}$ that of the tritium relative to the carbon to which it is attached.
 The uncertainty on the tritium velocity then reads

 Here $\Delta \bm{v}_\text{TC}$ is the uncertainty in the tritium velocity due to the localization of its wave function near a carbon atom with which it forms a chemical bond (see the previous section).
 We have neglected correlations between the zero-point vibrations of the tritium--carbon bond and zero-point motion of the carbon to which the tritium is attached (such an approximation can be justified along the lines of the Born--Oppenheimer approximation~\cite{sutcliffe2012quantum}).
 The effect of the initial state phonons in graphene is encoded in the thermal energy contribution (see, e.g.,~\cite{GRIMVALL1999112}), given by